oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

 ## Prerequisites

 * An Oracle Free Tier, or Paid Cloud Account
-* You are either a tenancy administrator, or has access to a tenancy administrator for the *Policy Setup* step *Note*: If you are not a tenancy administrator, begin with **Task 1** after the tenancy administrator has assigned permissions in **Policy Setup**, for each Lab
+* Your OCI user is a member of the group that was created in Lab 1
 * Accessibility to your tenancy's [home region](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm)
 * Sufficient resource availability within your home region for Vision